galloreggie/sql_retail_sales_p1/README.md

 	GROUP BY 1
 ```

-**4.Query to find the average age of customers who purchased items from the 'Beauty' category.**
+**4. Query to find the average age of customers who purchased items from the 'Beauty' category.**
 ```sql
 SELECT
 	ROUND(AVG(age),2)